 Related post: How to cook broccoli perfectly every time!

 Chickpeas - If not using canned then be sure to cook it first.
-Here's everything you need to know about beans!
+Here's everything you need to know cooking and serving chickpeas to babies.

 Almond butter - I know this may sound odd or crazy, even, to pair broccoli with a nut butter, but let me tell you a little story.
 My son absolutely refused to eat broccoli for 4+ months no matter how many times I offered it to him.
 And one day, out of frustration and exhaustion, I simply smeared his favorite condiment on it, and to my utmost surprise, he gobbled it up.
 And even signed for more!